Logo

 46.

-Antonio Gramsci proffers that under modern capitalism the bourgeoisie can maintain its economic control by allowing certain demands made by trade unions and mass political parties within civil society to be met by the political sphere.
+Antonio Gramsci argues that under modern capitalism the bourgeoisie can maintain its economic control by allowing certain demands made by trade unions and mass political parties within civil society to be met by the political sphere.

 47.

-Antonio Gramsci posits that movements such as reformism and fascism, as well as the scientific management and assembly line methods of Frederick Taylor and Henry Ford respectively, are examples of this.
+Antonio Gramsci posits that movements such as reformism and fascism, as well as the scientific management and assembly line methods of Frederick Winslow Taylor and Henry Ford respectively, are examples of this.

 48.

-Antonio Gramsci believes the proletariat's historical task is to create a "regulated society", where political society is diminished and civil society is expanded.
+Antonio Gramsci believes the proletariat's historical task is to create a regulated society, where political society is diminished and civil society is expanded.

 49.

-Antonio Gramsci defines the "withering away of the state" as the full development of civil society's ability to regulate itself.
+Antonio Gramsci defines the withering away of the state as the full development of civil society's ability to regulate itself.

 50.